-Reproduced with kind permission of the Editor Margaret Gray...and what a good job she does.
+Reproduced with kind permission of the Editor 'In-Chief' Margaret Gray...and what a good job she does.

 Please just click the link below for the latest edition: